-Whether you're looking for the full outdoor-adventure experience, or if you would like to run your own programme including sports development, dance, drama or classroom-based workshops, our dynamic facilities allow you the option of completely planning your own stay.
+Whether you're looking for the full outdoor-adventure experience, or if you would like to run your own programme including sports, dance, drama or classroom-based workshops, our dynamic facilities allow you the option of completely planning your own stay.
 Your group can also make use of our other on-site facilities including our sports hall (with stage), 3G Astroturf pitch and swimming pool, all included in the price of your stay.

 The accommodation, in typical dormitory style, offers bedrooms varying in size allowing children to share with their friends.
 Teachers stay in single or twin rooms interspersed amongst the children's rooms.
 Rooms are spread over three floors and split into four areas, with each group having their own space.
 We provide all bed linen so there is no need to bring your own.

-In the evening your group are able to access our our games room complete with table tennis, football table, music and gift shop.
+In the evening your group are able to access our games room complete with table tennis, football table, music and gift shop.
 From our shop you can buy a range a confectionery items as well as souvenirs.
 Alternatively, we can make up "goody bags" for your group to take home with them, including branded Woodrow items!

 Our prices are seasonal and vary depending on your length of stay, we do however always offer teacher places free of charge.

 Why book London Youth - Woodrow for Residential School Trips and Educational Visits?

 We work with over 7,000 young people every year, therefore we understand what makes a brilliant residential.

 We use learning and evaluation tools to establish the value of the work we do with the young people that visit us, supporting and challenging them to become the best they can be.
 Regularly receiving positive feedback on the memorable experiences we have helped to create.